lasselukkari/SerialChiller/README.md

 <img src="https://i.imgur.com/BU6icBg.jpg" width="600">

 ## Wiring
 The wiring is implemented as DTE.
-RS232 TX and RX are connected to the default Serial2 pins of the ESP32 (IO 16 & 17).
+RS232 TX and RX are connected to the default Serial2 pins of the ESP32 that are IO16 and IO17).
 RTS is connected to IO21 and CTS to IO22.

 ## Partlist
 | Part         | Value          | Package      | Part #           |